jpicht/azcat/README.md

 There is a fifth tool called `azblob` which can be used in scenarios where more than one function is needed, but saving on size is necessary.
 It can either be used directly, but the command line options are a bit clunky and subject to change, or five symlinks (
 `azcat`, `azls`, `azping`, `azput` and `azrm`) can be created pointing to it, and it behaves (nearly) exactly like these tools.

+## Contributors

+Thank you @voyvodov for updating the credential flow.